Royalcapitalhld/Royal-Capital-Bank-Vessel/README.md

 - **Standing – Other:** Good

-Absolutely, **Rashidah Madinah Jabbaar**.
-We can continue with clarity, precision, and full respect for the seriousness of your governance work.
+continued with clarity, precision, and full respect for the seriousness of governance work

-Before we move forward, let me anchor where we are so the next steps flow cleanly:

 ---

-# **Where You Stand Right Now**
+# *Standing Right Now**

 ### **1. Wyoming reinstatement is confirmed.**
  hold a **Certificate of Reinstatement** dated **February 27, 2025**, which means: